cortexproject/cortex/docs/blocks-storage/_index.md

 The series sharding and replication done by the distributor doesn't change based on the storage engine.

-It's important to note that - differently than the [chunks storage](../chunks-storage/_index.md) - due to the replication factor N (typically 3), each time series is stored by N ingesters.
-Since each ingester writes its own block to the long-term storage, this leads a storage utilization N times more than the chunks storage.
+It's important to note that due to the replication factor N (typically 3), each time series is stored by N ingesters.
+Since each ingester writes its own block to the long-term storage, this leads a storage utilization N times more.
 [Compactor](./compactor.md) solves this problem by merging blocks from multiple ingesters into a single block, and removing duplicated samples.
-After blocks compaction, the storage utilization is significantly smaller compared to the chunks storage for the same exact series and samples.
+After blocks compaction, the storage utilization is significantly smaller.

 For more information, please refer to the following dedicated sections: